mesfind/bioinfo-python/_episodes/06-biopython.md

 - "Learn about the `Seq` and `SeqRecord` objects."
 - "Read in sequences from FASTA files."
 - "Download a sequence record directly from Genbank using the NCBI E-utilities."
+- "Handle network errors and API rate limits when accessing NCBI."
 keypoints:
 - "Biopython is a very useful toolbox for working with sequence data."
+- "Always respect NCBI's rate limits when using E-utilities."
+- "Implement error handling for robust data retrieval."
 ---

 # Biopython Background

 Biopython is a freely available package for working with molecular biological data.
 In this lesson, we will just cover some basics of working with Biopython.
 The developers of this package have written a comprehensive [tutorial and cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html).

 ## What can Biopython do?